acbsp/bonafide.guru/en/contents.rst

 truth all, that You have told me..."**

-In the same way we should accept as the truth ― all instructions of Srila Prabhupada.
+In the same way we should accept as the truth ― all instructions of
+|SP|.

 "Krishna and His representative are not different from each other".

 Initially in this conversation Niranjana Svami has said to this devotee
-that: “I didn’t do anything to prevent the relationship with Srila Prabhupada, I never destruct the relationship with Srila Prabhupada.”
+that: “I didn’t do anything to prevent the relationship with Srila Prabhupada, I never destruct the relationship with |SP|.”

 *This is not true!* As soon as devotee restores his relations with Srila Prabhupada and confesses to the ISKCON gurus that he accepts Srila Prabhupada as his *diksha-guru*\ there stars a “pressure”.
 For instance – devotee is forbidden to visit the ISKCON temple.
-When Bhakta-das told to Niranjana Svami that he communicates with Srila Prabhupada and receives His instructions *through His books and lectures.*
+When Bhakta-das told to Niranjana Svami that he communicates with |SP| and receives His instructions *through His books and lectures.*

 **Niranjana Svami**: But you can get mine that way?